 - Metabolism (catabolism + anabolism), cellular organisation and consciousness are defining properties. - Living organisms are self-replicating, evolving, self-regulating and interactive systems capable of responding to external stimuli. - 4.
 Biodiversity : The term used to refer to the variety of microorganisms, plants and animals on earth. - 5.
 Need for classification : To organise the vast number of microorganisms, plants and animals into categories that could be named, remembered, studied and understood. - 6.
-Three Domains of Life : Proposed by Carl Woese in 1990, who also proposed the six kingdom classification for living organisms.
-The three Domains of life are Archaea, Bacteria and Eukarya.
+Taxonomy : Study of principles and procedures of identification, nomenclature and classification. - 7.
+Systematics : It deals with classification of organisms based on their diversities and relationships among them.
+The term was proposed by Carolus Linnaeus who wrote 'Systema Naturae'. - 8.
+Concept of Species : All the members that can interbreed among themselves and can produce fertile offsprings are the members of same species.
+This is the biological concept of species proposed by Mayr. - 9.
+Taxa : Each category (i.e., unit) of classification is called as a taxon. - 10.
+Taxonomic Hierarchy : Classification of organisms in a definite sequence of taxon or category or rank in a descending order.